You can manage the following administrative tasks for your Dynamics organisation by going to Settings > Email Accounts from the main menu bar:

 If the following screen is displayed, you will need to contact your CRM manager to resolve the issue.

-One of the most powerful features of the integration between dotmailer and Microsoft Dynamics CRM is the ability to map pieces of information between CRM attributes and dotmailer data labels.
+One of the many powerful features of the integration between dotmailer and Microsoft Dynamics CRM is the ability to map information between CRM fields and attributes and dotmailer data labels.

-Custom data fields can be added to address books to capture and/or contain additional information about your contacts.
-The more useful data you can collect on your contacts, the more you can segment, target and personalise your campaigns and generate better response rates.
+Custom data labels (fields) can be added to address books to capture and/or contain additional information about your contacts.
+The more useful data you can collect on your contacts, the more you can segment, target and personalise your email campaigns and generate better response rates.

-For an Enterprise account you can have up to 394 custom data fields that you can create and when you create a custom data field it is available throughout your dotmailer account.
+For an Enterprise account you can have up to 394 custom dotmailer data fields.

 Email Data Labels screen